ueno/dlwrap/README.md

-When creating an application that supports multiple backends (compression, config file formats, cryptography, etc.), it is sometimes undesirable to link all the supported libraries at build time to the application.
-This can be resolved by deferring loading of the necessary library to the run-time with `dlopen`.
+When creating an application that supports multiple backends (compression, config file formats, cryptography, etc.), it is sometimes undesirable to link all the supported libraries to the application, as it would add those libraries as a dependency of the application.
+This can be solved by deferring loading of the necessary library with `dlopen`.

 `dlwrap` allows applications to easily implement such mechanism by creating common wrapper functions.